dingo/api/readme.md

 ### Errors

 When creating or updating records with your API you'll often need to return errors when something goes wrong.
 All error handling should be done via exceptions.
-The following exceptions can and should be thrown when you encounter an error that you need to alert the consumer of:
+The following exceptions can and should be thrown when you encounter an error that you need to alert the consumer of.

 	Symfony\Component\HttpKernel\Exception\AccessDeniedHttpException
 	Symfony\Component\HttpKernel\Exception\BadRequestHttpException